Belvedere Aged Care’s Staff Development

 Contemporary health care environments are increasingly challenged by issues associated with the recruitment and retention of qualified nursing staff.
 This challenge is particularly felt by residential aged care providers who at the same time, are facing tightening regulations, funding challenges and an increasing demand for high quality care.
-Despite the volatility, we maintained a stable workforce with over 40% of our staff receiving long service leave entitlements.
+Despite the volatility, Belvedere Aged Care maintains a stable workforce with over 40% of our staff receiving long service leave entitlements.

 - meet duty of care requirements